johyry/SC2_UnitDB/README.md

 The purpose of the system is to offer User a possibility to: add, edit and delete Units; add, edit and delete Buildorders; view other users Units and Buildorders.

+Here you can view some buildorders for the idea of what it looks like: https://lotv.spawningtool.com/build/.

 [User stories](documentation/userstories.md)